+Yes.
 Safe Passage is a project of Citizens UK, which is a registered charity (charity number 1107264).
-Donations are taken via the Citizens UK bank account and the Just Giving website.
-Money donated to Safe Passage UK through Citizens UK’s Just Giving page goes directly to the Safe Passage fund.
+Donations made to Citizens UK through this website and the Just Giving website are ring fenced for Safe Passage.

 If you’d like to make a donation (or to find out more about making one), please visit our Donations page.

 Your donations will help fund Safe Passage work in France, Greece, Italy and the UK.
 This work includes identifying unaccompanied refugee children in Europe and their family in the UK, carrying out legal casework, establishing a system for processing the cases and working with UK Government and host authorities to ensure cases are processed to meet the best interests of the child.
 We will also be assisting vulnerable adults.

 There are several different approaches.
 Firstly, our lawyers spend more than 10 hours on each asylum case, and much of this time is spent verifying the family link.
 They meet with all family members in the UK, as well as the children seeking asylum, and review the family witness statement (which details the relationship and the desire to be reunified).